Salt Water Salt Water — Do You Need Cyanuric Acid in a Saltwater Pool? Complete Guide

 Is cyanuric acid really necessary for saltwater pools?

-I'm getting conflicting advice about whether my saltwater pool actually needs cyanuric acid.
+Somewhere around midnight my saltwater pool's chlorine levels just crashed — need to figure out if cyanuric acid will fix this before the pool guy comes tomorrow.
 The pool store keeps pushing me to buy their stabilizer products, claiming it's essential, but I'm suspicious they're just trying to upsell me on expensive chemicals I don't really need.

 I thought the whole point of having a salt system was to avoid all these extra chemical additions and maintenance headaches.
 My chlorine generator seems to be working fine, so do I really need to spend money on cyanuric acid?
 What levels should I be targeting if it's actually necessary, and can I add it myself instead of paying pool store prices?